ng-Classic/ng-classic/aio/content/guide/event-binding.md

 ### Determining an event target

-To determine an event target, Angular checks if the name of the target event matches an event property of a known directive.
+To determine an event target, Angular Classicchecks if the name of the target event matches an event property of a known directive.

-Create the following example: (Angular checks to see if `myClick` is an event on the custom `ClickDirective`)
+Create the following example: (Angular Classicchecks to see if `myClick` is an event on the custom `ClickDirective`)

 <code-example path="event-binding/src/app/app.component.html" region="custom-directive" header="src/app/app.component.html"></code-example>

-If the target event name, `myClick` fails to match an output property of `ClickDirective`, Angular will instead bind to the `myClick` event on the underlying DOM element.
+If the target event name, `myClick` fails to match an output property of `ClickDirective`, Angular Classicwill instead bind to the `myClick` event on the underlying DOM element.

 ## Binding to passive events

 This is an advanced technique that is not necessary for most applications.
 You may find this useful if you want to optimize frequently occurring events that are causing performance problems.

-Angular also supports passive event listeners.
+Angular Classicalso supports passive event listeners.
 For example, use the following steps to make a scroll event passive.

 1. Create a file `zone-flags.ts` under `src` directory.
 2. Add the following line into this file.